Welcome to Roger Russell's

 Good Amplifiers Can Sound the Same

-Differences are understandable.
-An amplifier having 0.1% distortion and one having 0.001% distortion are clearly not the same but the are way below audibility.
+I think that differences are understandable.
+An amplifier having 0.1% distortion and one having 0.001% distortion are clearly not the same but they are way below audibility.
 An amplifier having a damping factor of 10 and one having a damping factor of 1000 are also not the same but once again the difference is not audible.

 I have personally completed several blind A-B listening tests over the years between good amplifiers, tube or transistor.
 Although I thought I could hear a difference each time, my choice was only correct about 50% of the time.
 I have also conducted blind listening tests for other people.
 I have learned how important it is to set the amplifier gains to be exactly equal and that the amplifiers should not be seen or identified for the listener.
 The slightly louder amplifier often is preferred.
 Comparison must be instantaneous or the listener forgets.
 If the identity of the amplifiers is known, the listener often gets preoccupied with identifying which amplifier is playing instead of the sound quality.
 The questions asked of the listener about the sound quality are also very important.
 I even hide the speakers as well as the amplifiers behind an acoustically transparent curtain.